Delinquency and Default

 Licensed Insolvency Trustee

-A licensed insolvency trustee is the Canadian professional authorized to administer formal insolvency processes such as bankruptcies and consumer proposals.
+Canadian professional authorized to administer formal insolvency processes such as bankruptcy and consumer proposals.

 Repossession